IntersectMBO/credential-manager/doc/read-the-docs-site/background/cc-credentials.rst

 Typically, someone in the Orchestrator role would be querying the current committee state.
 The Orchestrator is one of the operational roles within the Constitutional Committee Credential Management System.

-The Orchestrator role requires a deep understanding of the Credential Manager system and the ability to execute commands using the Cardano CLI.
+The orchestrator role requires a deep understanding of the credential management system and the ability to execute commands using the Cardano CLI.

 Cold credentials
 ----------------